Mesh

 API Reference

-Nodeself()Get the current node name
+Node.self()StringCurrent node name

-Globalregister(name, pid)Register a process name globally
+Global.register(name, pid)IntRegister a process name cluster-wide

-Globalwhereis(name)Look up a global process name
+Global.whereis(name)PidResolve a global process name

-Globalunregister(name)Remove a global name registration
+Global.unregister(name)IntRemove a global registration

 Next Steps